fingerprintjs/fingerprintjs/readme.md

     Builds an instance of Agent and waits a delay required for a proper operation.
     `delayFallback` is an optional parameter that sets duration (milliseconds) of the fallback for browsers that don't support [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback);
-    it has a good default which isn't recommended to change.
+    it has a good default value which we don't recommend to change.

 - `agent.get({ debug?: boolean }): Promise<{ visitorId: string, components: {/* ... */} }>`